bokan/facedetection/doc/writing-a-face-detection-api-in-go.md

 }
 ```

-To speed things up, we're going to copy the content of [pigo cli](https://github.com/esimov/pigo/blob/master/cmd/pigo/main.go) into our implementation and modify the code a bit to adhere our `FaceDetector` interface.
+To speed things up, we're going to copy the content of [pigo cli](https://github.com/esimov/pigo/blob/master/cmd/pigo/main.go) into our implementation and modify the code a bit to adhere `FaceDetector` interface.
-We also need to copy cascade files required by _pigo_ to our project.
+We also need to copy cascade files required by _pigo_.

 Keep in mind that _pigo_ relies on `image` package.
 To enable the JPEG and PNG support you should add the following imports:
 ```go